brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 <img width="30%" height="30%" src="/assets/GPT-lite-distributed/data_parallelism.png"/>

 {: style="text-align:center; font-size: small;"}
-An illustration of the DDP data layout split across 4 processes, here color-coded as blue, yellow, read and gree processes.
+An illustration of the DDP data layout, split across 4 processes colorcoded as blue, yellow, read and green.

-In this post, we will perform distributed data parallelism on the training process on the [GPT-lite model we built in the previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), on a network of 8 GPUs, using PyTorch's [DistributedDataParallel module](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) and [DeepSpeed ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer, a lightweight wrapper on PyTorch).
+In this post, we will perform distributed data parallelism on the training process of the [GPT-lite model we built in the previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), on a network of 8 GPUs, using PyTorch's [PyTorch](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) and [DeepSpeed ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer, a lightweight wrapper on PyTorch).

 There are two main data parallelism approaches:

-**Distributed Data Parallel** keeps a full copy of the model (weights, optimizer parameters and gradients) in all processors.
+**Distributed Data Parallelism** keeps a full copy of the model (weights, optimizer parameters and gradients) on each processor.
 All models are initialized equally.
-Each processor takes as input to its model a different minibatch and performs a forward pass to compute the loss.
-On the backward pass, at every layer of the model, all processes compute the gradients that relate to the data batch in the forward pass, and perform an all-reduce to get the mean gradients across all processors.
+Each processor takes as input a different minibatch and performs a forward pass to compute the loss that relates to that batch.
+On the backward pass, at every layer of the model, all processes compute the gradients of that batch, and perform an all-reduce to get the mean gradients across all processors.
 This is then used to update the optimizer states.
-Because parameters are initialized equally, the gradients are reduced and all parameters perform the same updates, all keeping the models in an identical state throughout the execution.
+Because parameters are initialized equally, and the gradients are mean-reduced, and all parameters perform the same updates, the models across all processors are kept in an identical state throughout the execution.

 {: style="text-align:center; font-size: small;"}
 <img width="90%" height="90%" src="/assets/GPT-lite-distributed/workflow_data_parallelism.png"/>